Sign In Register

 Safety Score1.0 / 5.0

-Frisco City has an average annual temperature of 67°F (20°C).
+Frisco City enjoys a temperate climate with an average annual temperature of 67°F (20°C).
 Winters average 50°F in January while summers reach 83°F in July.
-Annual precipitation is 63.6 inches.
+The area gets 313 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 63.6 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 414 feet.

 Temperature